 Age is an important factor as the older you are, the more you can borrow with drawdown lifetime mortgages.
 Additionally, health can play an important role.
 If you have a history of poor health, lenders can enhance (increase) the size of your drawdown facility.

 Using the calculator above, you’ll get a rough idea of the maximum you can borrow with a drawdown lifetime mortgage.

 The money in your cash facility is yours to spend as you please.
 You can make withdrawals at any time, usually subject to a minimum drawdown amount of £2,000, without incurring extra costs.

 You do have a choice.
 However, if no payments are made the amount borrowed, plus accrued interest is repaid when you die or move into long term care.

 Borrowing in smaller ‘chunks’ over time will actually reduce the final balance to be repaid.
 The reason being - interest is only charged on the amount borrowed, not whilst in a cash reserve.

 Like any residential mortgage, you always remain 100% the legal owner of your home.
 The lender has a first legal charge on the property, so upon sale, they receive the outstanding balance first.

 Taking larger sums of money could affect your eligibility for means-tested benefits.
-However, by using a drawdown plan and taking smaller amounts regularly, you are less likely to lose any means-tested benefits you can claim.
+However, by using a drawdown equity release plan and taking smaller amounts regularly, you are less likely to lose any means-tested benefits you can claim.